 The first commands sets the user login attempts to zero.

 You need to do both of the commands.
-The maxage to 0.
-This simply says to cache the response.
-It is stale from the get-go and so it should revalidate the response.
+The maxage = 0 says to cache the response.
+It is stale from the start and so it should revalidate the response.
 This causes a whole new authentication attempt regardless.

-Make sure that the pam modules for the agent are the same.
-This has been seen at least twice.
+Ensure that the pam modules for the agent are the same.